-In auditing the financial statements, I have concluded that North West Regional College's use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
+In auditing the financial statements, I have concluded that the College's use of the going concern basis of accounting in the preparation of the financial statements is appropriate.

-Based on the work I have performed, I have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on North West Regional College's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.
+Based on the work I have performed, I have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the College's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.

-The going concern basis of accounting for North West Regional College is adopted in consideration of the requirements set out in the Government Reporting Manual, which require entities to adopt the going concern basis of accounting in the preparation of the financial statements where it anticipated that the services which they provide will continue into the future.
+The going concern basis of accounting for the College is adopted in consideration of the requirements set out in the Government Reporting Manual, which require entities to adopt the going concern basis of accounting in the preparation of the financial statements where it anticipated that the services which they provide will continue into the future.